 Grind Coffee At Home: The Best Coffee Grinders

-If you don’t already grind coffee at home, it’s likely you’re wondering what it is exactly that makes the coffee at your favourite place so special.
-How do they achieve that balance, force those sweet and sour notes to play from the same songbook, and pack it full of complexity and nuanced flavour … and why, despite your best efforts, is your home brew just not quite on that level?The very fact you’re reading this means you have probably already invested in a home coffee set-up.
-Like many people though, you might not properly understand how important freshness, and grinding, really is.
-If you don’t grind your own beans, then you might actually be sabotaging your own best efforts.
+If you don’t already grind coffee at home with a burr grinder, it’s likely you’re wondering what it is exactly that makes the coffee at your favourite place so special.
+How do they achieve that balance, the perfect grind settings, force those sweet and sour notes to play from the same songbook, and pack it full of complexity and nuanced flavour … and why, despite your best efforts, is your home brew just not quite on that level, even if you have your own coffee machine?The very fact you’re reading this means you have probably already invested in a home coffee set-up, but not a burr grinder.
+Like many people though, you might not properly understand how important freshness, and grinding with a burr grinder, really is.
+If you don’t grind your own coffee beans, then you might actually be sabotaging your own best efforts.

-Trust us; you can get every stage of your process spot on, but if your beans aren’t freshly ground, you’re never going to achieve barista-quality coffee.
+Trust us; you can get every stage of your process spot on, but if your coffee beans aren’t freshly ground with a burr grinder, you’re never going to achieve barista-quality coffee.

-To hit that level you need the right grinder, and the knowledge to use it and maintain it correctly.
-We’ll explain later why it’s important to keep your grinder clean.
-We believe though that once you understand the importance of grinding your beans fresh and possess the know how to grind them correctly, you’ll be able to raise your home coffee game to barista-grade brilliance.
+To hit that level you need the right burr grinder, and the knowledge to use it and maintain it correctly.
+We’ll explain later why it’s important to keep your burr grinder clean.
+We believe though that once you understand the importance of grinding your coffee beans fresh and possess the know how to grind them correctly, you’ll be able to raise your home coffee game to barista-grade brilliance with a burr grinder.

-You might not believe us now, but we’re going to explain how important the grind is, we’re going to give you the science, the kind of grind you need and the best coffee grinders for your brew (and why), and how exactly to use your grinder to attain perfection.
+You might not believe us now, but we’re going to explain how important the burr grinder is, the size of grind, we’re going to give you the science, the kind of grind you need and the best coffee grinders for your brew (and why), and how exactly to use your grinder to attain perfection.

 Why Should You Grind Your Own Coffee?

 It’s fair to say that in the Western world, we can tend to be a little bit disconnected from the reality of the produce we use.
 With coffee, this is perhaps truer than with other products.
-We talk about this in our post on whether freshly-ground coffee is worth the effort.
+We talk about this in our post on whether freshly-ground coffee is worth the effort and whether you should invest in coffee grinders.
 Coffee, or at least the part we see, is the seed of a small berry which grows on a coffee tree or shrub.
 By the time it reaches our shelves however, ground or roasted, it really doesn’t look much like something that came out of a berry anymore.
-So maybe this is why it’s easy to forget how important the freshness of coffee really is.
+So maybe this is why it’s easy to forget how important the freshness of coffee really is and why you should use a burr grinder.
 However, the freshness of our coffee of course makes a huge difference to our experience and the quality of the brew.

 Wasted flavour is the last thing you want!
 If you get the ground coffee into the water quickly, you can capture most of those flavours.
 The aromas that we breathe in as we drink the hot coffee are also reinterpreted by the brain as flavour, adding a whole new level of complexity.
 So the more of that flavour we can retain then, the better.